Ne-Rain/Study_C-/README.md

 # Study_C-
-This is my new repository for learning C++ and recording my my code
+This is my new repository for learning C++ and recording my code